Rutgers New Jersey Agricultural Experiment Station [Water Resources Program]

 New Brunswick, NJ 08901

-Special Discount: For businesses that would like to send more than one person to this training, there is a discounted rate of $15.00 for each additional person.
+Special Discount: For organizations and businesses that would like to send more than one person to this training, there is a discounted rate of $15.00 for each additional person.
 For example, XYZ Landscaping Company would like to send 3 people to the training.
 They will pay $25.00 for the first person and $15.00 fo each additional person.
 XYZ Landscaping Compnay would end up paying a registration fee of $55.00.

 NOTE: Although this training is aimed for landscapers, you do not need to be a landscaper to attend.
 All those interested in rain gardens are welcome to attend.